What is the best keyboard for typing fast?

 So... what I will say is this:

 Mechanical keyboards are way more satisfying to type on than membrane keyboards.

-When it comes to typing, there are distinct differences which make one better than the other.
+When it comes to typing, there are distinct differences that make one better than the other.

 Membrane keyboards are probably the first type of keyboards you’ve come across.

 They are normally made of plastic, are much lighter, cheaper, and portable.

 Membrane keyboards only allow you to register one keystroke in a single movement.